 If your complaint is more complex, we will:

-- Let you know within this time why we think it may take longer to investigate.
+- We will inform you within this time why we think it may take longer to investigate.

 - Tell you how long we expect it to take.

-- Give you regular updates, within 20 working days, on any progress made.
+- Give you updates, within 20 working days, on any progress made.

 The person who is investigating your concerns will aim first to establish the facts.
 The extent of this investigation will depend on how complex and how serious the issues you have raised are.
 In complex cases, we will draw up an investigation plan.